Honours Thesis Assessment Policy

 If you have appendices (supporting materials, interview transcripts, diagrams, etc), title your appendices and provide them in the same order as listed on your contents page.

-Students should submit an ELECTRONIC copy to the Honours coordinator via email and blackboard Turnitin.
+Students should submit an ELECTRONIC copy to the Honours coordinator via email (slc.honours@uq.edu.au) and Blackboard Turnitin.

 An electronic copy of the thesis should be emailed to the Honours coordinator and uploaded to a designated Turnitin folder on Blackboard before the deadline.
 It must be submitted as a single file in either Word or PDF format.

-Deadline: The submission deadline is 4pm on the last Friday of teaching (week 13) of the semester in which the thesis is due to be submitted.
+Deadline: The submission deadline for the thesis is 4pm on Friday of week 11 of Semester 2.
+The Oral Defence is to take place during the End-of-semester EXAM PERIOD of the semester in which the thesis is due to be submitted.